ashgoren/flgbtqc/about.md

 Quakers believe that all are called to minister to one another.
 We believe that each person has direct access to the Divine inner light present within.
 Individuals must search and come to a personal understanding of their own spiritualities, which may or may not be Christ-centered.
 During the past three centuries, consistent testimonies have emerged which bear witness that the Spirit can be trusted to lead toward simplicity, equality, justice, nonviolence, peace, and stewardship.

 # Where can I find Friends for Lesbian, Gay, Bisexual, Transgender, and Queer Concerns?
 The first place for information is this website.
-We also have twice-yearly gatherings, as mentioned above.
+We also have periodic gatherings, as mentioned above.

 # How do I get involved?
 You are invited to come to our Gatherings!
 You can contact any of the people on our [Contact page](/contact) with questions.
 Please also take a look at our [Outreach and Resources page](/resources) for information about our newsletter.